mharen/mharen.github.io/blog/2012/2012-11-building-analog-clock-without-flash-or.md

 ---

 Thing1 is learning to tell time on analog and digital clocks.
-Her uncle was kind enough to send over a link to an <a href="http://www.oswego.org/ocsd-web/games/StopTheClock/sthec1.html">online game</a> that helps reinforce what she’s learning.
+Her uncle was kind enough to send over a link to an [online game](http://www.oswego.org/ocsd-web/games/StopTheClock/sthec1.html) that helps reinforce what she’s learning.

 ![image2.png](image2.png)